Muffo/fullyfeedly/README.md

 ## Developers

-Pull requests are very welcome!!
+Pull requests are very welcome!! :+1:

+If you want to help read the [contributors guidelines](https://github.com/Muffo/fullyfeedly/blob/master/CONTRIBUTING.md) of this repository.

 Thanks a lot to the following developers for their help and contributions:

 * [@patou](https://github.com/patou)
 * [@churchs19](https://github.com/churchs19)
 * [@pamarcos](https://github.com/pamarcos)

-### Getting started

-Clone the repository and follow [this guide](http://minimul.com/developing-a-chrome-extension-with-yeoman.html) to build and debug the extension.

 ### External API